forrestbalman/sonata-for-keyboard-and-electronics/README.md

 1. Grab a copy of the engine by either downloading the code or cloning it to your machine
 2. Open up the directory containing the engine in terminal of your choice
 3. Type `npm i` to install all libraries
 4. Type `npm run dev` to start the engine.
 If you have web development experience, you might look into creating a build of the engine, but because it's running locally, I didn't see a point in creating a build.
+A localhost address (usually @ port 5173) will pop up at the bottom of the terminal

+## Composing

+Before composing, you're going to need a few things:

+-   A text editor that you can readily use to update the `pieces.svelte.js` file, which is located in `src > lib > pieces.svelte.js`
+-   A body of text to type through
+-   (optional for now) a few sounds to test that the local copy of the engine is working

+To compose, navigate to the localhost link and click the `compose` button.
+Once the page is open, navigate to the `pieces.svelte.js` file and create a new piece.
+Then create a new variable using the syntax of the other 3 pieces in the file as a guide: `export let titleOfThePiece = $state({})`.
+You can follow the comments at the top of the page, or use the steps below as a guide.
+Inside the curly braces...

+1. Define a colorway from the list of available colorways in theme.svelte.js
+2. Define a font from the list of available fonts in theme.svelte.js
+3. Define a title: this is the text that will be displayed in the various headers around the site.
+4. Define a path: this is the name of the folder that contains all of the audio files for this piece.
+5. Define a description: this is the text that will pop up as a tooltip when the user hovers over buttons that link to this piece.
+6. Define a text: this is the body of text that will be used for the piece.
+7. Define a config object: this object contains:
+    - ambience: the name of the ambience file that will play in the background.
+It should be a looping sound.
+    - startTime: the time in milliseconds that the typing portion of the piece kicks in at.
+    - effects: an array of effects to apply to the audio.
+Each effect is an object with a type and parameters.
+The type can be "filter", "reverb", "delay", etc. For example, { type: "filter", frequency: 800 } applies a low-pass filter at 800Hz.
+You can add multiple effects to create a richer soundscape.
+8. Define a separation object: consists of metadata related to each character in the piece without spaces.
+To add a separation object for the first time:
+    - go to compose
+    - open up dev tools
+    - copy the object from the console
+    - paste it here